-Although heat is included in the name, you can use a heat pump for air conditioning.
-It works by shifting heat instead of creating it (unlike furnaces) which is why it also is used as a dual function system.
-It's true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of energy efficiency.
+Although heat is included in the name, you can use a heat pump for AC.
+It works by shifting heat instead of creating it (the way a furnace does) which is why it can be used as a two way unit.
+It's true that heat pumps can be very efficient, although most air conditioners are about equal in terms of energy efficiency.
 Just examine these two top of the line units from Lennox.

 XC25 Air Conditioner